 District 4: Donald McEachin represents district 4.
 He supports efforts to address climate change and issued statements against Trump's poor decision to exit the Paris agreement on climate.

-District 5: Tom Garrett represents district 5 in Virginia.
-He is against efforts in Congress to address climate change.
+Tom Garrett previously represented district 5 in Virginia.
+He was also against efforts in Congress to regulate greenhouse gas emissions to address climate change.

 We know there's climate change.
-There is debate as to whether it's man-caused climate change. - misinformation from Tom Garrett
+There is debate as to whether it's man-caused climate change. - Tom Garrett - previous representative

 District 8: Don Beyer represents district 8 in Virginia.
 He is a supporter of efforts to address climate change.

 District 9: Morgan Griffith represents district 9 in Virginia.
-He is one of those super-deniers of climate change, having spouted some of the most disingenuous, misinformed, and utterly ridiculous claims about climate science.
+He has been one of those casting doubt about climate change.

-why 40 years ago, when I was in elementary and middle school, were we taught that an increase in greenhouse gas effect was going to lead to a new Ice Age? - more falsehoods from Morgan Griffith
+why 40 years ago, when I was in elementary and middle school, were we taught that an increase in greenhouse gas effect was going to lead to a new Ice Age? -- more from Morgan Griffith

-District 10: Barbara Comstock represents district 10 in Virginia with an anti-environment vote.
-She may have made some progress as a Republican that acknowledges that humans are causing climate change, but has not supported any action to limit greenhouse gas emissions.
+District 10: Jennifer Wexton represents district 10.
+She is a supporter of efforts to address climate change.
+Barbara Comstock previously represented district 10 in Virginia with a primarily anti-environment vote.
+She made some progress when she acknowledged that humans are causing climate change, but she was not a supporter of action to limit greenhouse gas emissions.
 She voted to end the EPA's Clean Power Plan.
-Several challengers are lining up in 2018.
-Send us your candidates' positions and we will update as the election approaches.